top of page

 Evidence for a trap-and-flip mechanism in a proton-dependent lipid transporter

 Link to publication in Nat.
-Comm.
+Commun.

 We investigated the flipping mechanism of LtaA, a proton-dependent MFS lipid transporter essential for lipoteichoic acid biosynthesis in the pathogen Staphylococcus aureus.
 Combining cysteine disulfide trapping, mutagenesis, transport assays in vitro and in vivo, and molecular dynamics simulations in collaboration with the Mehdipour Lab and Hummer Lab, we revealed that LtaA catalyzes lipid translocation by a trap-and-flip mechanism.